Report launch: Overheated and underprepared — Europeans’ experience of living with climate change

 About the event

-At the event, the following speakers will present the key findings of the report and perspectives on the topic:
+At the event, the following speakers presented the key findings of the report and perspectives on the topic:

 Sasha Mosky, Climate Change Consultant, European Climate and Health Observatory